 This step is vital to completing a budget project.
-You can also look at your credit score at sites like Truebill or Mint, for free.
-Many major banks offer this service now, but it's nice to have that at your disposal when you've decided to get a loan or have your credit checked.
+For free, you can also look at your credit score at sites like Truebill or Mint.
+Many major banks offer this service now, but it’s nice to have that at your disposal when you decide to get a loan or check your credit.

 Also, these platforms are very concerned with protecting your personal information.
 Many third parties use encryption to protect your data.
-Encrypting the information you share with other users is also a good way to protect it, given the sensitive information that you are sharing with other people.
+Encrypting the information you share with other users is also an excellent way to protect it, given the sensitive information you share with others.

 Main Differences Between the Two Apps

-Mint is the best alternative to Truebill in the sense that you don't have to spend money to buy budgeting tools.
-Using alerts can help you to remain aware of where and how much money you spend, allowing you to make changes to your budget if you need to.
+Mint is the best alternative to Truebill because you don’t have to spend money to buy budgeting tools.
+Using alerts can help you remain aware of where and how much money you spend, allowing you to make changes to your budget if needed.

 But many people have said that the auto-categorizing feature in Truebill makes it easier to track your money and spend it in the right place.

-It's a quick and easy way to tell the system how to prioritize what you pay for by telling it what you pay for and where to place it, which means that you can save a lot of time by spending your money in a different way.
+It’s a quick and easy way to tell the system how to prioritize what you pay for by telling it what you pay for and where to place it, which means that you can save a lot of time by spending your money differently.

-It seems like an omission for a tool that you use to track your finances and/ or save money, but if you're not able to sync all your banking accounts, the app may not function properly.
+It seems like an omission for a tool you use to track your finances and/ or save money, but if you’re unable to sync all your banking accounts, the app may not function properly.

-There are some differences that you can see when you compare Mint with Truebill: you need to give a certain amount of money to launch both services.
+You can see some differences when you compare Mint with Truebill: you need to give a certain amount of money to launch both services.

-Truebill can be a little tricky to work with when coming up with its pricing, but you do have the ability to choose your own rate.
+Truebill can be a little tricky to work with when coming up with its pricing, but you can choose your own rate.
 But whatever savings you get from us will be taken out of your bank account before you even realize that you have saved money.